The Lost Train: History

-It would not be until 23 April that the Red Army would discover and free the prisoners.
+It was not until 23 April that the Red Army discovered and freed the prisoners.
 Gradually, the guards abandoned the prisoners as Allied forces approached, leaving the Russians to discover a train car filled with the bodies of those dead and close to death, with several additional prisoners seeking shelter in nearby abandoned houses.
-Of the prisoners, 198 were already dead from malnutrition and disease; 320 additional people would die due to complications from exhaustion and disease.
-It was reported by the female survivors that some Soviets who rescued them had raped many of them, as the Nazis had done previously.
+Of the prisoners, 198 were already dead from malnutrition and disease; 320 more would die due to complications from exhaustion and disease.
+It was reported by the female survivors that some Soviets who rescued them had raped many of them.

 Unlike the other trains that attempted to relocate Nazi prisoners, this event had some unique characteristics.
 It was one of the few trains that carried exclusively Jewish prisoners; many of the prisoners on board possessed purchased passports of foreign countries; and the German Jews were listed as stateless under their nationality.

-Numbering among the survivors were Hannah Goslar, her sister, Abel Herzberg, Jaap Meijer, and his two-year old son Ischa Meijer, Jona Oberski, and Levie Vorst.
+The survivors included Hannah Goslar, her sister, Abel Herzberg, Jaap Meijer, and his two-year old son Ischa Meijer, Jona Oberski, and Levie Vorst.

+One of the prisoners in the Lost Train who did not survive was composer Robert Emanuel Heilbut.
+He died of typhus on the 22nd of April 1945.
+His notebooks with sheet music and lyrics survived though: more than 36 songs about his experiences in Amsterdam, Westerbork and Bergen-Belsen were saved.